How to put together the perfect farmers market basket without meal planning

 Alliums (the onion family)

-Most baskets work best when they start with 1–2 alliums, or members of the onion family.
+A farmers market run isn’t complete without 1–2 alliums, or members of the onion family.
 These vary by season and form the base of almost every savory meal.

 Depending on the time of year, look for the following: